Florida Assistance and Financial Aid Programs.

-You can get help, grants, and assistance in all cities and counties of Florida, including Miami, Jacksonville, and Tampa Bay.
+You can get help, grants, and assistance in all cities and counties of Florida listed below, including Miami, Jacksonville, and Tampa Bay.
 There is financial help for paying rent, utility bills, free food, medical care, and other support available.
 In addition to the state programs listed below, you can also find organizations and charities in Florida that can provide you with government grants or help paying bills.

 The Florida Department of Children and Families (DCF)